spoons-and-mirrors/pocket-universe/README.md

 ## An agentic closed loop with async capabilities

 Async agents can be powerful, but orchestration is at best finicky; they fire and _forget_, orphan work, lose context, waste time... and tokens.
-This plugin extends the native opencode subagent paradigm to provide reliable closed loop async agents, blocking main thread execution, a _"pocket universe"_.
+This plugin extends the native opencode subagent paradigm to provide: closed loop, resilient, async agents, blocking main thread execution.
+A _"pocket universe"_.

-### Tools
+This ships with three tools creating a robust system for parallel agents to communicate and coordinate work:

-- `broadcast` is the messaging system.
-Subagents can send or reply to others and update their status
+- `broadcast` is the messaging system, subagents can send or reply to others and update own status
-- `subagent` creates a sibling subagent (async).
-The caller receives the output mid-stream (or resumes if idle)
+- `subagent` (async) creates a sibling subagent, the caller receives the output mid-stream (or resumes if idle)
 - `recall` allows access to subagents' status history, can also return subagent output

 ### Key Features

-- **blocking** main session until the _pocket universe_ completes
+- **attention** is all they need, agents are accutely aware each other
 - **resume** idle agents upon receiving a `broadcast` or `subagent` result
+- **block** main session until all subagents in the _pocket universe_ complete
 - **depth** control to limit runaway subagent spawning
-- **worktree** support for isolated agent workspaces (optional)
+- **worktree** support for isolated agent workspaces (disabled by default)
+- **configurable** all tools work as standalone, can be enabled/disabled via config

 ---